Crossroad Child & Family Services

 Renovation and New Construction

 Crossroad Child & Family Services creates promising futures for children in difficult circumstances by providing therapy, education, and family support services.
-In alignment with MKM’s mission to improve the health and well-being of our community, a campus expansion for the not-for-profit will provide increased services to children and families in need.
+The campus expansion increased capacity to serve children and families in need.

-Enhancements to the 135-year-old campus will include three projects that aim to support the 43% increase in demand for services that Crossroad has experienced since 2010.
-Two new buildings will include a fifteen-bed residential treatment unit and a one-story outpatient and treatment facility, providing space for therapy suites and administrative offices.
-This new facility will allow for better collaboration between therapists and case managers by consolidating support functions under one roof.
-In addition to new construction, an existing building and former natatorium will be renovated to house a campus dining hall and large community meeting space.
+Enhancements to the 135-year-old campus included three projects aiming to support the 43% increase in demand for services that Crossroad has experienced since 2010.
+Two new buildings include a fifteen-bed residential treatment unit and a one-story outpatient and treatment facility, providing space for therapy suites and administrative offices.
+This new space allows for better collaboration between therapists and case managers by consolidating support functions under one roof.
+In addition to new construction, an existing building and former natatorium have been renovated to house a campus dining hall and large community meeting space.

-In addition to renovation and new construction, the campus will receive façade and wayfinding updates that reposition Crossroad along Beacon Street.
-Historically, the campus faced south towards Lake Avenue, but with the construction of Byron Health Center’s new campus, Crossroad had to consider a new entrance and refine visitor experience.
-During the planning process, MKM used research by The Robert Wood Johnson Foundation’s Active Living Research program.* “Measuring Urban Design Qualities: An Illustrated Field Manual” reviews five key concepts of urban design: imageability, enclosure, human scale, transparency, and complexity.
-These concepts directly relate to how individuals interact with public space.
-The new campus will feature walking paths and outdoor seating areas to encourage walkability and interaction with the natural environment.
+The campus received façade and wayfinding updates.
+The new campus features walking paths and outdoor seating areas to encourage walkability and interaction with the natural environment.
+During the planning process, MKM used research by The Robert Wood Johnson Foundation’s Active Living Research program.
+“Measuring Urban Design Qualities: An Illustrated Field Manual” reviews five key concepts of urban design: imageability, enclosure, human scale, transparency, and complexity.
+These concepts directly relate to how individuals interact with public space and inspired the design decisions made for Crossroad.